Qusai (musician)

-Qusai Kheder (قصي خضر, born 1978), known by the stage name Qusai, is a Saudi American hip hop artist, singer/songwriter, record producer, rapper, television personality, voice actor and DJ.
+Qusai Kheder (قصي خضر, born 1978) is a Saudi rapper, singer/songwriter, record producer, television personality, voice actor, and DJ.
 He is the first professional Saudi hip hop artist.

-In addition to his music career, Qusai has appeared on television as the co-host of Hip Hop Na on MTV Arabia with hip-hop producer Fredwreck, and as a co-host, with Raya Abirached, on MBC4's Arabs Got Talent.
+In addition to his music career, Qusai has appeared on television as the co-host of Hip Hop Na on MTV Arabia with hip-hop producer Fredwreck, and as a co-host, with Raya Abirached, on MBC1's Arabs Got Talent.

 Biography

 Early years and early music career

 Qusai Kheder was born in Riyadh and raised in Jeddah in the Kingdom of Saudi Arabia.
 A fan of hip-hop since childhood, Kheder began performing and DJing at the age of 15.